bsinger98/CyberGridSim/README.md

 `{case}_real`: Is the topology with the adjusted line and generator power bounds to be more realistic.

-`{case}_real_RG`: Is the topology with the adjusted line and generator power bounds to be more realistic.
+`{case}_real_RG`: The same as the real topology, but has responsive reserve generators.
+In order to run a case with responsive reserve generation, you must run this topology.
+The generators with the ID's specified in the config file have modified power boundaries.

 ## MadIoT scenarios
 The `ACTIVSg2000_real_RG_{scenario}` cases are the additional Texas scenarios used in the study.